LPMP/LPMP/doc/Lifted-Disjoint-Paths.md

 INPUT_FRAMES=/path/to/your/input/problemDesc_frames
 INPUT_PARAMS=/path/to/your/input/params_sequence.ini
 ```
 Example input files can be downloaded [here](https://github.com/AndreaHor/LifT_Solver/tree/master/data/exampleSolverILP).
 Most of the parameters listed in `params_sequence.ini` are not applicable for this solver.
 The list of relevant parameters is written below.
-Detailed description of the format of the other two files can be found [here](https://github.com/AndreaHor/LifT_Solver/tree/master/solverILP).
+Detailed description of the format of the other two files can be found [here](https://github.com/AndreaHor/LifT_Solver/tree/master/solverILP) in sections "Graph File" and "File with Time Frames".

 ### Parameters
 Parameters of the problem instance are either passed to the solver in the file `params_sequence.ini` in case of running from the command line or are specified in a python dictionary in case of running from python (see `solveFromVectors.py` for an example).
 Do not forget the keyword `[SOLVER]` in your file `params_sequence.ini`.